SQL Except Clause Example | Except Statement In SQL

 SQL Except Clause Example

-In SQL, EXCEPT returns those tuples that are returned by the first SELECT operation, and not returned by the second SELECT operation.
+SQL EXCEPT returns those tuples that are returned by the first SELECT operation, and not returned by the second SELECT operation.
+Let’s understand from the below diagram.

 From above you can see that no common records will be displayed between two queries i.e., only Query1 will return all its rows.